Polarity Detection of Sustainable Development Goals in News Text: Task Definition

 \section{Task Definition}

-In this paper, we formalise the task of polarity detection as a single-label, multi-class classification problem.
-The goal is to determine whether a given text contains indications of a progress state with respect to a specific SDG provided as input alongside the text.
-The three possible class values of this task are:
+In this paper, we formalise the novel task of SDG polarity detection as a single-label, multi-class classification problem.
+Here, the term polarity refers exclusively to the direction of the impact that the content of a text has with respect to a given SDG.
+Specifically, the objective is to determine whether a text describes evidence of progress towards the SDG (positive), regression from the SDG (negative), or neither (neutral).
+This definition is distinct from both sentiment analysis and political or ideological polarization.